- Apply links menu

 In 2013 the JSNA supported work on specific priority areas and informing the council and partners on the wider health and wellbeing of the city, and the JSNA 2013 summary was included witihin the "State of the City 2013" report (see Internal links).

-The underlying data on a range of JSNA indicators continues to be available via the Instant Atlas tool.
+The underlying data on a range of JSNA indicators continues to be updated and available via the Instant Atlas tool.

 - To provide a comprehensive picture of the health and wellbeing needs of Bristol (now and in the future).